-In view of all the above-mentioned factors and measures, the Entity's Management has assessed the Entity's ability to continue its operations on a going concern basis and has concluded that the Entity has sufficient resources to continue its operations for a period of at least 12 months from date of financial reporting.
+The Entity's Management has assessed the Entity's ability to continue its operations on a going concern basis and has concluded that the Entity has sufficient resources to continue its operations for a period of at least 12 months from date of financial reporting.
 Also, based on these estimates, Management is not aware of any material uncertainties that may cast doubt on the Entity's ability to continue operating.